-International trade agreements done right have the potential to create quality, high-paying jobs, and expanding exports can help businesses innovate and grow.
-Around the world, Oregon’s berries, wine, semiconductors, sportswear, and other quality products are in high demand.
-Thousands of small businesses already sell products overseas, and carefully crafted trade agreements would allow them to expand their customer base and hire more workers.
-Expanding markets through trade would help Northwest Oregon businesses like Amstad Produce, Chris King Precision Components, and Egg Press.
+International trade agreements done right have the potential to create quality, high-paying jobs, and expand exports to help Oregon businesses innovate and grow.
+Around the world, Oregon’s berries, wine, hazelnuts, semiconductors, sportswear, and other quality products are in high demand.
+Thousands of small businesses already sell products overseas, and carefully crafted trade agreements would allow them to expand their customer base and hire more workers here in Oregon.

-To earn my vote, any trade agreement must be good for Oregonians and for Americans.
-The jobs we gain by expanding exports tend to pay high wages, but we live in a globalized economy and some American workers may be at risk of being displaced as our economy continues to grow and evolve.
-Trade Adjustment Assistance (TAA) is an important program to help workers transition into new fields by investing in skills and worker retraining, and I have repeatedly supported legislation to renew this program.
+To earn my support, any trade agreement must be good for Oregonians.
+It must include strong labor and environmental protections, and must also contain rigorous enforcement provisions.
+The jobs we gain by expanding exports tend to pay high wages, but the globalized economy can put some American workers at risk of being displaced as our economy continues to grow and evolve.
+We must find ways to reinvigorate those communities and restore jobs to people who have been hurt by globalization, trade, and increased mechanization.

 More on Trade